Turning Federated Data Chaos into Controllable Decision Systems

 At Volvo Cars, dozens of domain teams gained the ability to publish data products independently under a federated data mesh architecture.
 Development velocity increased dramatically.
 So did the rate of silent failures.

-What I chose to do: I reframed the governance problem as a decision-routing problem.
-Instead of building a compliance gate, I designed a system that categorizes risk explicitly, defines clear boundaries for where automation ends and human judgment begins, and routes decisions to the right people at the right time.
-This approach preserved team autonomy while making reliability a shared, enforceable property.
+The obvious fix would have been to centralize control.
+That would have killed the autonomy that made the architecture valuable.
+I reframed the problem: this was not a governance gap.
+It was a decision-routing problem.
+Categorize risk explicitly, define clear boundaries for where automation ends and human judgment begins, route decisions to the right people at the right time.
+Preserve autonomy while making reliability a shared, enforceable property.

-Before writing a single line of code, I needed to understand what kinds of failures actually mattered.
-Most governance systems treat all violations identically, applying the same process to a missing metadata tag and a breaking schema change.
-That uniformity creates two problems: it overwhelms reviewers with noise, and it desensitizes teams to real risk.
+Most governance systems treat all violations identically.
+A missing metadata tag triggers the same process as a breaking schema change.
+That creates two problems: reviewer overload from noise, and desensitization to real risk.

 Risk Categorization Matrix